coderofsalvation/flashcards-using-csv.bash/README.md

       p) too easy

-Pressing enter will repeat the question at a later time, and p will ignore it in the future.
+Pressing enter will repeat the question at a later time, and 'p' will ignore the entry in the future.

+> FUN FACT: questions are random, and question/answers are swapped randomly as well :)